Meet Our Team

 Haodong Hu

 Haodong has developed strong interests and motivation in studying polymer materials science since his undergraduate study.
-After entering USTC, he joined in Prof. Quan Chen’s lab, and his research focused on the elasticity and swelling behaviour of hydrogels based on tetra-armed prepolymers.
-Haodong has done several poster presentations in international symposiums, and his work has been widely recognized by many excellent researchers.
+After entering USTC, he joined Prof. Quan Chen’s lab, and his research focused on the elasticity and swelling behavior of hydrogels based on tetra-armed prepolymers.
 Haodong is currently a Ph.D. student in the School of Materials Science and Engineering at Georgia Tech.
-His research in the Li lab will focus on smart materials including liquid crystalline elastomers and hydrogels.
+His research in the Li lab focuses on smart materials including liquid crystalline elastomers and hydrogels.

 Tushar Narayan Singh